stooky01/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/BaseVariants.rst

 would define a base variant to use in Development context.

+The YAML parser also processes some special syntax, e.g. environment variables.
+See :ref:`yaml-api` for further information on YAML parsing.
+That way, variants can be built from environment variables.

 .. figure:: Images/SiteHandlingBaseVariants-1.png
    :class: with-shadow
    :alt: Add a base variant